zingale/phy504/_sources/github.rst.txt

 Finally, check the box to add a ``README`` file -- this means that our repository will not be empty initially.

 .. image:: github-create.png
    :align: center

+Our project is now found at: *https://github.com/username/reponame/*, where *username* is your Github username and *reponame* is the name of the repository you just created.

 SSH interlude
 =============

+Github works best is we communicate via `secure shell
+<https://en.wikipedia.org/wiki/Secure_Shell>`_ or *SSH*.
+This is the
+same protocol we used for connecting to the portal MathLab machines.